 Of course, if you want to rough it in the wilderness, the Great Smoky Mountains National Park offers plenty of campsites.
-Follow all rules, regulations, and guidelines laid out by Park Rangers and the National Park Service.
-Also, be on the lookout for wild animals such as bears.
-Should you choose to go camping when visiting Gatlinburg, make sure you understand what to do if you encounter a bear!
+Be sure to follow all rules and regulations laid out by park rangers and the National Park Service.

 Where to Eat in Gatlinburg

 Now to the most important part of any vacation — the food.
-Gatlinburg is home to a wide assortment of restaurants, distilleries, breweries, cafes and so much more.
-Trust me, you won’t regret visiting or dining at any of Gatlinburg’s top food and drink spots:
+Gatlinburg is home to a wide assortment of restaurants, distilleries, breweries, cafes, and so much more.
+Trust us, you won’t regret dining at any of Gatlinburg’s top food and drink spots:

 - Pancake Pantry